HO-git/st-qdrant-memory/README.md

 👁️ **Memory Viewer**: View and manage stored memories for each character
 ⚙️ **Granular Control**: Choose what to save (user messages, character messages, minimum length)

+Design Philosophy

+This extension exists to create persistent, cross-chat continuity.
+The goal is to help AI companions/characters/assistants feel like they have ongoing relationships, not isolated episodes.

+Design Goals:
+Global, per-character memory across all chats, Cross-session continuity as the default behavior, reduce fragmentation and enable genuine relationship development over time

+Explicit Non-Goals: Per-chat memory silos, timeline hiding / "canon" isolation per chat

+If you need per-chat separation: SillyTavern's native Vectors extension and community forks already provide it.
+This project exists specifically to provide global continuity, and per-chat isolation features will not be merged.

 ## Features

 - **Per-Character Memory Isolation**: Each character has their own collection - no cross-contamination